 For any account you open for your child, use the child's social security number as the tax identification number.
 This will ensure that the interest will be taxed to the child.

 When the kiddie tax was created, it disappeared when a child turned age 14.
 But over the years, Congress has ratcheted the age upward.
-Now, the kiddie tax also applies to children who are under age 19 and to full-time students between the ages of 19 and 23 (unless they earn enough from a job to cover more than half of the cost of their support).
+Now, the kiddie tax also applies to children who are under age 19 and to full-time students under age 24 (unless they earn enough from a job to cover more than half of the cost of their support).